weizhenFrank/DeepPhospho/README.md

 ## <span id="rt_config">Configs for RT model</span>

-* Config for RT model is similar as ion model, and below is the different ones
+* Config for RT model is similar as ion model.
+Some ones different are listed below
 * PretrainParam is only used for fine-tuning if it is provided.
 Instead, ParamsForPred will be used as the params for prediction to be loaded
 * MIN_RT and MAX_RT are used to scale the input to 0-1 and unscale the output to this range
 * To train or fine-tune RT model, MODEL_CFG (LSTMTransformer) will be used, and Ensemble_MODEL_CFG (LSTMTransformerEnsemble) is used for prediction